Travel to Peru for 1 month: the ultimate travel itinerary

 Rental price: US$15 for a snowboard and US$5 for a cheap sandboard

-Ica, about 5km from Huacachina, is the capital of wine growing in Peru.
+The town of Ica, about 5km from Huacachina, is the capital of wine growing in Peru.
 The town is home to various traditional vineyards producing red wine and the all-time Peruvian brandy "pisco".
 Pisco is the national drink of Peru and all Peruvians absolutely love it.
-As it is a very strong alcohol, it is often mixed into a cocktail, "Pisco Sour" being the most popular one.
+As it is a strong alcohol, it is often mixed into a cocktail, "Pisco Sour" being the most popular one.

 From Huacachina, you can book a tour to the wineries (including transportation).
 You will visit two distinctive wineries: a small, family-owned versus a large, modern winery.
 The first one still uses traditional techniques of the colonial era, making it an interesting production process.
 The second one uses modern techniques to produce and export high volumes of wine and pisco.
 After learning all about the wine and pisco-making process, the tour will end with an (elaborate) wine and pisco tasting.
 You will find that the wine in Peru is a lot sweeter than what you are used to, resembling more of a "desert" or "port" wine.
 Nonetheless, this makes a unique wine sampling experience!
 This tour is offered anytime between 9 AM and 2 PM, and lasts about 3 hours and 30 minutes.

-Price: depends on the amount of people joining, from US$18 (4 or more people) to US$35 (1 person).
+Price: depends on the number of people joining, from US$18 (4 or more people) to US$35 (1 person).
 The entrance fee to the wineries is usually not included (5 soles).

 On your way to Lima, you can also decide to stop for the day in Paracas.
 Paracas itself is a dusty, windswept coastal town.
 However, its nearby nature reserve full of sea wildlife is what makes this place unique.
 The Islas Ballestas have earned their name of "budget-friendly Galapagos" for a reason... the rocky formations in the ocean are home to hundreds of Humboldt penguins, sea lions, blue-footed boobies and swarms of cormorants.
 If you are a true wildlife lover, this place should be on your bucket list.
 A standard tour takes you to the Islas Ballestas by speedboat (and you will be in the boat for the whole tour).
 Tours depart daily at several times and lasts 2 hours.
 The 8 AM tour is recommended as later ones are usually affected by strong winds.
 Booking a tour isn't hard as the pier is full of travel agents trying to sell a spot on their boat.